Oaksas/Azur-Graphics/README.md

 The Sebastopol Cannon is a historical  model for the heritage found in Meqdela.
 It was made during the reign of Emperor Tewodrow II.
 It was used to fire only once and failed.
-We chose this national heritage because it shows our position during that time.
+I love this national heritage because it shows our position during that time.